Innovative Energy Storage Projects Propel US Towards Renewable Future

 Hawaiian Electric's Waena Battery Energy Storage System

 On the islands of Hawaii, Hawaiian Electric is poised to enhance its renewable energy capabilities with the construction of the Waena Battery Energy Storage System (BESS).
-Slated to begin in January, this 40MW/160MWh facility marks Maui’s first large standalone load-shifting battery system, approved by the Hawaii Public Utilities Commission in December 2023.
+Slated to begin in January, this 40MW/160MWh facility marks Maui's first large standalone load-shifting battery system, authorized by the Hawaii Public Utilities Commission in December 2023.

 Strategically located on Pulehu Road, the Waena BESS will store excess energy produced from renewable sources and dispatch it as needed, facilitating the phased shutdown of the fossil-fueled Kahului Power Plant.
 This project is a vital step towards Hawaiian Electric's goal of achieving 100% renewable electricity by 2045, building on the current 41% renewable energy penetration in Maui County.
 The Waena BESS is expected to come online by 2027, contributing significantly to local grid stability and sustainability efforts.